-Transition Group – is a club for 16-21 year olds to aid them in their transition from teenage to adult clubs.
-The club aims to promote life skills, social integration and boost independence.
+Transition Group is a club for 16-21 year olds to aid them in their transition from our teenage group, Breakaway, to our adult club, No Limits.
+The group aims to promote life skills, social integration and boost independence.

 Thomas has hydrocephalus, asthma, epilepsy and learning disabilities.